xtoazt/lunar-v/README.md

 ## What is Lunar?

 > [!NOTE]
-> Lunar is currently in beta, so some bugs may be present before the final release.
+> Lunar is currently in beta.

 Lunar is a web proxy designed to bypass censorship and provide an exceptional user experience.